rackerlabs/support-how-to/content/cloud-servers/apache-configuration-on-ubuntu.md

     default    default-ssl

 The Apache installation has a **default** and a **default-ssl** vhost available.
-When you navigated to the Cloud Servier IP address and got the "It works!" message, it was the **default** file that told Apache what to do and where the files were located.
+When you navigated to the Cloud Server IP address and got the "It works!" message, it was the **default** file that told Apache what to do and where the files were located.

 We'll look at vhosts in more detail and create our own in a later article.